Purpose and Values

-Prada strengthens its extraordinary involvement in sailing world as naming and presenting sponsor of the 36th edition of the America’s Cup, he oldest trophy in international sports and the pinnacle of sailing.
+After success in Auckland in 2021, Luna Rossa is once again taking up the challenge in the 37th edition of the America’s Cup, the oldest trophy in international sports and the pinnacle of sailing.

-Once the boat had received a blessing, Miuccia Prada, standing alongside Patrizio Bertelli, Agostino Randazzo (President of Circolo della Vela Sicilia) and Marco Tronchetti Provera (CEO of Pirelli, the co-title sponsor of the Luna Rossa team), christened the boat.
+It was launched on October 2, 2019 in Cagliari, the base of the Luna Rossa Prada Pirelli team, the first Luna Rossa revolutionary full-foiling AC75 monohull.
+After blessing the boat, Miuccia Prada together with Patrizio Bertelli, Agostino Randazzo (President of the Circolo della Vela Sicilia) and Marco Tronchetti Provera (CEO of Pirelli, co-title sponsor of the Luna Rossa team) christened it.

-The second AC75 Luna Rossa monohull was launched in Auckland on 20 October, 2020, by Tatiana Sirena, the wife of the skipper and team director Max Sirena, with a blessing given by “Pa” Peter Tipene, cathedral dean of St. Patrick’s Cathedral in Auckland.
+The second Luna Rossa AC75 yacht was launched on October 20, 2020 in Auckland by Tatiana Sirena, wife of the skipper and team director Max Sirena, with a blessing by Father “Pa” Peter Tipene, Cathedral Dean of St Patrick’s Cathedral, Auckland.
 The local Maori community accompanied proceedings with a ritual traditionally used for boat launches.

-On June 29th, 2012 Patrizio Bertelli was the first Italian to be inducted in the America’s Cup Hall of Fame.
+On June 29, 2012, Patrizio Bertelli became the first Italian in history to be inducted in the America’s Cup Hall of Fame.

 Luna Rossa is animated by vision, expertise and passion, which lead the action of its members towards the prestigious trophy.
 Going beyond the definition of team, Luna Rossa represents the highest expression of sportsmanship and technological innovation.
 A project that, throughout the years, has won the hearts of Italians and of all sailing enthusiasts around the world while earning unanimous international respect through the sporting and elegant attitude on and off boat.